M-Outlaw/BootCamp-Mod-20-Animal_Shelter_Analysis/README.md

 # BootCamp-Mod-20-Final_Project

 ## Project Outline
-We will be analyzing animal shelter intake and outake data from Austin, TX with the initial goal to predict the likelihood that a dog will be adopted.
+We will be analyzing animal shelter intake and outake data from Austin, TX with the initial goal to predict the outcome for a dog who enters the shelter.

 ## Dataset
+The dataset we plan to use includes ~76000 encounters involving dogs at the Austin Animal Center (Austin, TX) from 2013 through the present.
+Data is publicly available through the Austin open data portal.
+Data is available on [intakes](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm) and [outcomes](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238).
+Possible outcomes include:
+- adoption
+- return to owner
+- euthanasia
+- transfer

+Intake fields include:
+- date of encounter
+- type of encounter (stray, owner surrender, public assist, etc)
+- sex
+- age
+- breed
+- color

+Additional features can be extracted/estimated from these fields, including:
+- spay/neuter status
+- size
+- breed type
+- breed restriction status
+- length of stay
+- prior encounters

 ## Team Members
 - Michelle Outlaw